web-dave/webdave.de/src/assets/posts/cypress.md

 <img src="assets/images/cypress_5.png" width="400" class="" />

-Initially there are no sensible tests, just a "must failing" test.
+Initially, there are no sensible tests, just a "must failing" test.

 ```JavaScript
 it("loads examples", () => {